Follow us

 Probable cause can be contested by showing that the arresting officer did not have sufficient factual grounds to believe a crime was committed.
 This often involves questioning the reliability of the evidence or the credibility of witnesses.
 If successful, the evidence obtained could be excluded from the case, which can weaken the prosecution’s case substantially and possibly lead to a favorable outcome for the defendant.

 If you find yourself entangled in a situation involving reasonable suspicion or probable cause, you need a competent legal team.
-At the Litwak Law Group, we have the knowledge and experience to thoroughly examine the details of your case and determine the best course of action.
-Contact the experienced criminal defense attorneys at the Litwak Law Group.
+We have the knowledge and experience to thoroughly examine the details of your case and determine the best course of action.
+Contact the experienced criminal defense attorneys